asadnq/site/src/content/projects/foodlama.md

 Foodlama works by updating the interface of the retailers site.
 For example, it adds a label on top of a food product to indicate whether it is suitable with user's dietary preferences.
 Each retailer has its own interface and UI, so we had to build a custom solution for each retailer.

-#### Solution

-To minimize the effort, we modularized the code and created a layer that's specific to each retailer.
+**Solution** To minimize the effort, we modularized the code and created a layer that's specific to each retailer.
 With this approach, we were able to support multiple retailers with minimal effort by creating a new connector for each retailer.

 ### Gathering and labelling ingredients data

 We couldn't find any public data or APIS of ingredients and their relation to dietary preferences.

-**Solution**
-We scrapped the ingredients from retailer websites and labelled their compatibility with the supported dietary preferences.
+**Solution**: We scrapped the ingredients from retailer websites and labelled their compatibility with the supported dietary preferences.
 We also built an internal tool to review and help us label the data.

 > **Notes**: We built this before the widespread of LLM such as ChatGPT.
 If I were to build this again, I would use RAG (Retrieval Augmented Generation) to generate the data.